opencomputeproject/onie/docs/Building.md

 Build Hosts and Environments
 ------------------------------------------------------------
-ONL now builds with Docker (yay!) so the only requirements on the build system is that you have a modern version of docker installed.
+ONL now builds with Docker (yay!) so the only requirements on the build system is:

-- docker
+- docker			# to grab the build workspace
-- binfmt-support
+- binfmt-support		# kernel support for ppc builds

 On a modern Ubuntu system, you can get these with: